billforsternz/pgn2line/README.md

 Usage:

 <pre>
+Usage:
- pgn2line [-l] [-z] [-d] [-y year_before] [+y year_after]
+ pgn2line [-l] [-z] [-d] [-r] [-p]
-          [-w whitelist | -b blacklist]
+          [-y year_before] [+y year_after] [-w whitelist | -b blacklist]
-          [-f fixuplist] [-r] input output.lpgn
+          [-f fixuplist]  input output

--l indicates input is a text file that lists input pgn files (otherwise input is a single pgn file)
+ -l indicates input is a text file that lists input pgn files (else input is a pgn file) -z indicates don't include zero length games (BYEs are unaffected) -d indicates smart game de-duplication (eliminates more dups) -r specifies smart reverse sort - yields most recent games first, smart because higher
+    rounds/boards are adjusted to come first both here and in the conventional sort order
--z indicates don't include zero length games (BYEs are unaffected) -d indicates smart game de-duplication (eliminates more dups) -y discard games unless they are played in year_before or earlier +y discard games unless they are played in year_after or later -w specifies a whitelist list of tournaments, discard games not from these tournaments -b specifies a blacklist list of tournaments, discard games from these tournaments -f specifies a list of tournament name fixups
+ -p indicates create a .pgn from output (filename is ".pgn" appended to output) -y discard games unless they are played in year_before or earlier +y discard games unless they are played in year_after or later -w specifies a whitelist list of tournaments, discard games not from these tournaments -b specifies a blacklist list of tournaments, discard games from these tournaments -f specifies a list of tournament name fixups
 </pre>

 Output is all games found in one game per line format, sorted for maxium utility.